rubenpineda92/wizeline-cloud-project/README.md

   - If you make a sale, the stock of the product is reduced.
   - If you bought a product, the stock is incremented.

+And a second simple API for CRM where:
+  - You can add new leads.
+  - You can add an opportunity to a lead.

 For Spring Cloud i will use:
   - Gateway: It will be our proxy to have only one port to access all our micro services.
   - Ribbon: It will be our load balancer.